Toy Example - Tabularized GiGL#

 and the original template_task_config

-All the code below is just to just that, and has nothing to do with GiGL.
+.
+All the code below is just to do that and has nothing to do with GiGL.

 The component added